ZoranG99/Olist-Logistics-Analysis/README.md

 2.  **Logistics Opacity:** Operations teams lacked visibility into which states were causing delivery delays, leading to increased churn.

 **Goal:** Build a scalable BI solution to diagnose the root causes of negative reviews and optimize logistics performance.

+## 📊 Data Source
+The dataset used in this project is the **Brazilian E-Commerce Public Dataset by Olist**, which can be found on [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
+It contains information on 100,000 orders from 2016 to 2018 made at multiple marketplaces in Brazil.

 ## 🏗 Solution Architecture
 This project follows a professional **ETL (Extract, Transform, Load)** workflow: